yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 Best of all, such query building methods can also be used when working with [Active Record](db-active-record.md).

-Please refer to the [Query Builder](db-query-builder.md) chapter for more details.
+Please refer to the [Query Builder](db-query-builder.md) section for more details.

 Active Record